Jacklu0831/UpSampler/README.md

 # SRGAN and Applications

-**NOTE** - Below are some results produced in between epochs.
-I also to see if it helps with object detection and facial recognition, these applications will likely come later.
+**NOTE** - Below are some results produced in between epochs but the model is still under training.
+I also plan to see if it helps with object detection and facial recognition, these applications will likely come later.

 <p align="center">
   <b>&emsp;&emsp;&emsp;Input (LR)&emsp;&emsp;&emsp;&emsp;Output (SR)&emsp;&emsp;Ground Truth (HR)</b>